bryanc208/Doodle-V3/README.md

 -Has a start page
 -Uses Imgur API to call up popular images
--Can point to any image on the web instead of just local images -Used Parse to keep a record of images that have been uploaded through Doodle! and shows recent uploads.
+-Can point to any image on the web instead of just local images -Used Parse to keep a record of images that have been uploaded through Doodle!
+  +Shows recent uploads.
 ```
 The drawing interface remains the same.